sakirsyarian/elgo/README.md

 Description:

-- Get all post from database
+- Get all posts from database

 ### Response